The Omega XL supplement is popular for two main reasons - the online raves and Larry King.

-So, you’ve read the customer reviews, but what does Great Health Works claim to actually be in this product?
+So what does Great Healthworks claim to actually be in this product?

-- Omega 3 Fatty Acids – These are known for helping to relieve painful joints, and some studies suggest that they also act as a natural anti-inflammatory, reducing inflammation.
+- Omega-3 Fatty Acids – These fatty acids are known for helping relieve painful joints, and some studies suggest that they also act as a natural anti-inflammatory.

-- Vitamin E - Vitamin E as an ingredient has numerous health benefits, such as improving skin and nail health.
-It’s a good addition to this patented oil.
+- Vitamin E - Commonly found in olive oil, vitamin E has numerous health benefits, such as improving skin and nail health.

 MUFAs (monounsaturated fatty acids) have been found to lower total cholesterol and low-density lipoprotein (LDL) cholesterol levels.
 In addition, some research shows that MUFAs may benefit insulin levels and blood sugar control, which can be helpful if you have or are at risk of type 2 diabetes.